johndotpub/DiscordianAI/README.md

 The bot will log in to Discord and start listening for messages in the configured channels.
 When a message is received, the bot will send the message to the OpenAI API and wait for a response.
 The response will be sent back to the user who sent the message.

-# Container-based deployment
+# Run in container

-To run the bot in a container, you will need to check out this repository and run the following commands:
+To run the bot in a container, you will need to check out this repository, rename the `config.ini.example` to `config.ini` and fill it in appropriately.
+Then, run the following commands:
 ```bash
 docker build . -t discordianai:latest
 docker run --restart always discordianai:latest